mmiele/TechnicalNotes/Teams/teams-python-authentication-bot.md

         Copy and save to a file the **app id** obtained, to use in the next step.

-    1. Create bot channel registration via ARM template.
+    1. Create bot channel registration via ARM template

         This connects the bot to channels and facilitates communication between bot and the user.

         ```cmd
         az deployment create --name "TeamsAuthentication-ChannelRegistration" --template-file "..BotBuilder-Samples\samples\python\57.teams-auth\deploymentTemplates\template-with-new-rg.json" --location "westus" --parameters appId="<<get it from previous step>>" appSecret="<<your password>>" botId="MM-TeamsAuthenticationBot" botSku=F0 newAppServicePlanName="<<your plan name>>" newWebAppName="TeamsAuthentication-WebApp" groupName="<<your group name>>" groupLocation="westus" newAppServicePlanLocation="westus"